isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example, bad

-Returning a (raw) pointer imposes a life-time management uncertainty on the caller; that is, who deletes the pointed-to object?
+Returning a (raw) pointer imposes a lifetime management uncertainty on the caller; that is, who deletes the pointed-to object?

     Gadget* make_gadget(int n)
     {